 A: Yes, if an employee does not qualify to use paid sick leave, or has exhausted sick leave, other leave may be available.
 If there is a vacation or paid time off policy, an employee may choose to take such leave and be compensated provided that the terms of the vacation or paid time off policy allows for leave in this circumstance.

-Q: Can an employer require a worker who is quarantined to exhaust paid sick leave?
+Q: Can an employer require an employee who is quarantined to exhaust paid sick leave?

-A: No. The employer cannot require that the worker use paid sick leave; that is the worker’s choice.
-If the worker decides to use paid sick leave, the employer can require they take a minimum of two hours of paid sick leave.
+A: No. The employer cannot require that an employee use paid sick leave; that is the employee’s choice.
+If the employee decides to use paid sick leave, the employer can require they take a minimum of two hours of paid sick leave.
 The determination of how much paid sick leave will be used is up to the employee.

 A: Yes.
-Employers can request that employees inform them if they are planning or have traveled to countries considered by the Centers for Disease Control and Prevention to be high-risk areas for exposure to the coronavirus.
+Employers can request that employees inform them if they are planning or have traveled to countries considered by the center for Disease control and prevention to be high-risk areas for exposure to the coronavirus.
 However, employees have a right to medical privacy, so the employer cannot inquire into areas of medical privacy.